PEDIATRIC SLEEP APNEA

-Understanding Sleep Apnea
+Understanding Sleep Apnea in Children

 With pediatric sleep apnea, a child’s breathing pauses during sleep because the airway has become narrowed or partly blocked.